bluesky-social/pds/SANDBOX.md

 We expect to perform wipes on a weekly or bi-weekly basis, though we reserve the right to do a wipe at any point.

 When we wipe data, we will be wiping it on all services (BGS, App View, PLC).
 We will also mark any existing DIDs as “invalid” & will refuse to index those accounts in the next epoch of the network to discourage users from attempting to “rollover” their accounts across wipes.

+# Getting started

+For complete instructions on getting your PDS set up, check out the [README](./README.md).

+To access your account, you’ll log in with the client of your choice in the exact same way that you log into production Bluesky, for instance the [Bluesky web client](https://app.bsky-sandbox.dev/).
+When you do so, please provide the url of *your PDS* as the service that you wish to log in to.

+## Auto-updates

+We’ve included Watchtower in the PDS distribution.
+Every day at midnight PST, this will check our GitHub container registry to see if there is a new version of the PDS container & update it on your service.

+This will allow us to rapidly iterate on protocol changes, as we’ll be able to push them out to the network on a daily basis.

+When we do routine network wipes, we will be pushing out a database migration to participating PDS that wipes content and accounts.

+You are within your rights to disable Watchtower auto-updates, but we strongly encourage their use and will not be providing support if you decide not to run the most up-to-date PDS distribution.

+## Odds & Ends & Warnings & Reminders

+🧪 Experiment & have fun!

+🤖 Run [feed generators](https://github.com/bluesky-social/feed-generator).
+They should work the exact same way as production - be sure to adjust your env to listen to Sandbox BGS!

+🌈 Feel free to run your own AppView or BGS - although it’s a bit more involved & we’ll be providing limited support for this.

+👤 Your PDS will provide your handle by default.
+Custom domain handles should work exactly the same in sandbox as they do on production Bluesky.
+Although you will not be able to re-use your handle from production Bluesky as you can only have one DID set per handle.

+⚠️ If you follow the self-hosted PDS setup instructions, you’ll have private key material in your env file - be careful about sharing that!

+📣 This is a sandbox version of a **public broadcast protocol** - please do not share sensitive information.

+🤝 Help each other out!
+Respond to issues & discussions, chat in [Matrix](https://matrix.to/#/%23bluesky-dev:matrix.org) or the community-run [Discord](https://discord.gg/3srmDsHSZJ), etc.

 # Learn more about atproto federation